geralddhill/geralddhill/README.md

 ## Hi, I'm Gerald! 👋🏻

 I've enjoyed working with Javascript and Python ever since starting at Cal State University, Long Beach, where I started building school projects using those languages.
 The fact that you can do so much with such simple languages has always amazed me.
-Especially now, working on front end projects with React.js has made me never want to go back to vanilla HTML/JS to build a website ever again.
+Especially now, working on projects with React.js frameworks like Next.js has made me never want to go back to vanilla HTML/JS to build a website ever again.

-I am currently looking out for a summer internship for frontend web development, ideally in JS or Python.
+I am currently looking out for a summer web development internship, ideally in JS or Python.
 If you're hiring, let's talk!

 <a href="mailto:geraldhill751@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>